 Please note that this is a very specific trope.
-If the ladies are the only gay couple shown, then they're token gays.
+If the ladies are the only same-gender couple shown, then they're token gays.
 If the work features couples of all stripes, then they're simply part of the bigger picture.
 This trope is about those lesbians arbitrarily thrown into a work about the lives of gay men.
-Related to The Smurfette Principle
+Related to The Smurfette Principle.

 - Chelsea Boys has this, nearly, with Ricki and Lucie.
 They're there, they're lesbians, and they ask the lead male to be the father of their baby.
 But the comic also has Annie, who gets a decent amount of page time as Sky's lesbian friend from school.

-- Australian comedy program Outland features four white gay men and a lone aboriginal australian lesbian who also uses a wheelchair.
-The fifth of the six episodes basically serves to highlight how seperate she feels from the group.
+- Australian comedy program Outland features four white gay men and a lone Aboriginal Australian lesbian who also uses a wheelchair.
+The fifth of the six episodes basically serves to highlight how separate she feels from the group.

 - Kelli and Dawn in World of Fizz.

 - Trish, Nick's babymomma from his younger days in Troy.
 Her new fiancee is an afterthought at best.

 - Rick & Steve: The Happiest Gay Couple in All the World: